rrcobb/battleship/README.md

         - sunk ship messages
         - Hit!
 You sunk their x
             - requires ship names
-    - add grid labels
+    - grid labels
-    - add 'score' - ships remaining, per player
+    - 'score' - ships remaining, per player

-- play vs computer
-  - random ship placement
-  - 'smarter' / harder AI
-      - doesn't know your ships, but is smarter about where to shoot
+    - help text
+    - DONE Place your ships!
+    - DONE Take aim
+    - DONE choose a library!
+    - DONE draw title
+- DONE game end (when all ships are sunk)

-- local version: play on the same screen
+- local version: play on the same screen against another person
   - hide placement from each other
-    - just targeting
+  - just targeting / hits / misses
   - game mode selector
+- design
   - improved colors
+  - better text sizing / placement
 - internet / local network version
     - see only your ships
     - try to hit the other player